CraigChaus/Sketchy-Mine-/docs/system.md

 # System Document
 ---
-##Functional design
+## Functional design

-###Goal
+### Goal

-The purpose of the created product is entertainment, spending time competing with other people.
+The purpose of the created product is entertainment by teaming up with other players and competing in order to gain ranks in the player board.
-###Product
+### Product

 The presented product is a network game created for a large number of players who will be divided into teams.
 Teams compete with each other to collect prizes.
 This game does not have an ending, but it has difficulty levels, with each level the prize for completing the task increases.
 The game consists in guessing the word made by one of the teams, using the image of this word in the form of a sketch as a clue.
 The game also has a moderator who has a direct influence on the course of the game.